Fundação Armando Álvares Penteado

-FAAP (Armando Alvares Penteado Foundation) was founded in 1947 by Earl Armando Alvares Penteado, whose objective was to support, promote and develop the plastic and scenic arts, culture and teaching.
+Fundação Armando Álvares Penteado (Armando Álvares Penteado Foundation, also referred as FAAP) was founded in 1947 by earl Armando Álvares Penteado, whose objective was to support, promote and develop the plastic and scenic arts, culture and teaching.

 The university has twelve thousand students and twelve hundred professors.
-The Campus is located in Higienópolis, one of the most traditional districts of São Paulo, and houses seven faculties: Business Administration, Fine Arts, Communication, Engineering, Economics, Law and Technology, post-graduation courses and MBA.
+The campus is located in Higienópolis, one of the most traditional districts of São Paulo, and houses seven faculties: Business administration, Fine arts, Communication, Engineering, Economics, Law and Technology, post-graduation courses and MBA.

 The foundation is a cultural centre in São Paulo, housing one of the most eminent theaters in town (Teatro FAAP) and the Museu de Arte Brasileira (Museum of Brazilian Art).
 FAAP has received important exhibits, most notably the exhibit "China: A Arte Imperial, A Arte do Cotidiano, A Arte Contemporânea", the "Treasures of the Czars" display (including some of the Fabergé eggs), and in 2011 an exhibit on Grace Kelly, "Os Anos Grace Kelly" (Grace Kelly Era), inaugurated by Prince Albert of Monaco.

 Every semester the institution provides lectures from artists, politicians and economists.
 Guest speakers include George H. W. Bush, Bill Clinton, Gordon Brown, Queen Silvia of Sweden, Rubens Ricupero (also Director Faculty of Economics), Fernando Henrique Cardoso, Peter Mandelson, among others.